noamsauerutley/noamsauerutley/TEMPLATE.md

 I live in ~~Texas~~ ~~Brooklyn~~ ~Bermuda~ NYC & use **they/them** pronouns.

 When I'm not programming, I play with language, listen to noisy music, pick locks, practice Wudang quan, and take care of my plants (orchids, gesneriads, and caudiciforms).
-I like solving small problems, traversing complex systems w/ theory, hard-soft syncretism, and partaking in core human behaviors like making + eating food, telling + listening to stories, and walking around + pointing out stuff to look at.
+I like solving small problems, traversing complex systems w/ theory, hard-soft syncretism, and partaking in core human behaviors like making + eating food, telling + listening to stories, and walking around + pointing out cool stuff to look at.

 If you're an emerging developer, please feel free to email me directly at noamsauerutley@gmail.com.\